-As part of this, the Federation has appointed Ipsos MORI and the University of Cambridge to carry out a sector-wide assessment.
+As part of this, we appointed Ipsos MORI and the University of Cambridge to carry out a sector-wide assessment.
 The project began in 2012 with the publication of baselines with the final reports due to be published in January 2015.

 This research provides evidence for the concerns we and our members have been voicing since the changes were first proposed.
 Armed with this information, we will be able to make a stronger case in our lobbying and public affairs work, highlighting the key issues in implementing the policy, and to influence future government thinking.